phan/phan/README.md

 With Phan installed, you'll want to [create a `.phan/config.php` file](https://github.com/etsy/phan/wiki/Getting-Started#creating-a-config-file) in your project to tell Phan how to analyze your source code.
 Once configured, you can run it via `./vendor/bin/phan`.

-This branch of Phan depends on PHP 7.0.x and the [php-ast](https://github.com/nikic/php-ast) extension.
+This branch of Phan depends on PHP 7.0.x with pcntl enabled and the [php-ast](https://github.com/nikic/php-ast) extension.
 Take a look at later versions of Phan for PHP 7.1+ support.

 * **Alternative Installation Methods**<br />
   See [Getting Started](https://github.com/etsy/phan/wiki/Getting-Started) for alternative methods of using